Tirohia mēnā ka āhei tū turaki, kokoti, āta kutikuti noa rānei i ngā rākau i te whenua pātata ki tōu

 - If the tree was planted on the boundary, you and your neighbours are co-owners.

 If a problem is caused by a neighbour’s tree, or your tree causes problems for them, talk to:

-- us first, to check if the tree is protected
+- us first, to check if the tree is protected or council owned

 - your neighbours and try to solve the issue amicably.

 For advice on the best course of action:

 |Plants and animals||https://www.aucklandcouncil.govt.nz/environment/plants-animals||Plants and animals||Find information on animal and plant pests, weeds, and how to plant for your local ecosystem.||aspx||Biosecurity

 |Types of resource consent||https://www.aucklandcouncil.govt.nz/building-and-consents/resource-consents/types-resource-consents||Types of resource consent||Find information on the different types of resource consents, including; subdision of property, earthworks, regional resource consents and more.||aspx||Resource consents|

 |Protect our kauri trees||https://www.aucklandcouncil.govt.nz/environment/plants-animals/protect-trees-disease/protect-our-kauri-trees||Protect our kauri trees||Kauri trees are under the threat of kauri dieback disease.
 Our steps in controlling the disease include setting up protection zones and educating the public.||aspx|

 |Notable trees||https://www.aucklandcouncil.govt.nz/building-and-consents/working-on-around-trees/Pages/what-is-notable-tree.aspx||Notable trees||Find out what a notable tree is, how they are evaluated and how you can nominate a tree to become notable.
 Check if a tree is notable.||aspx||Building and consents|